bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The entire line of code stays the same, the only thing that would change it the random number newRoll generates

 c.
 What is the lexical scope of `newRoll`?
+the lexical scope of newRoll is the entire block of personalDice

 ### Task 3 - Stretch Goals